What’s a CPAP Machine?

-It’s really important to treat OSA.
-Oxygen is vital for the health of your heart, and lack of it puts a lot of pressure on your cardiovascular system.
-During apnea, not only do you have lower blood oxygen levels, you also have elevated levels of carbon dioxide which can result in headaches, fatigue, or memory loss during your working hours.
+The short answer is yes.
+It’s incredibly important to treat OSA as oxygen is vital for heart health.
+Lack of oxygen puts a lot of pressure on the cardiovascular system.
+During apnea, not only do you have lower blood oxygen levels but you also have elevated levels of carbon dioxide which can lead to headaches, fatigue, or memory loss and hinder productivity during work hours.

-• Congestive Heart Failure (CHF) – CHF occurs because your heart is unable to pump enough oxygenated blood into your system.
-As a result, fluid builds up in various parts of your body.
-Fluid may build-up in your lungs making it hard to breathe.
+- Congestive Heart Failure (CHF) - CHF occurs because your heart is unable to pump enough oxygenated blood into your system.
+As a result, fluid builds up in various parts of your body including your lungs, making it difficult to breathe.

-• Atrial Fibrillation – Symptoms of atrial fibrillation are an irregular, quivering, and rapid heartbeat.
-Periods of apnea combined with an irregular heartbeat can lead to sudden death.
+- Atrial Fibrillation - Symptoms of atrial fibrillation include irregular, quivering, and rapid heartbeat.
+Periods of apnea combined with an irregular heartbeat can be fatal.

-• Coronary Artery Disease (CAD) – With CAD, plaque builds up in your artery walls, narrowing them and restricting blood flow to your heart.
-CAD can lead to a heart attack.
+- Coronary Artery Disease (CAD) - With CAD, plaque builds up in your artery walls, narrowing them and restricting blood flow to your heart.
+CAD can lead to heart attack.

 One of the biggest “CPAP problems” among patients is that the device is anything but attractive.
 Another is getting used to the hardware.
 However, you should not let this deter you from using it because not only will it provide you with a good night’s sleep but it will help prevent more serious health conditions from developing and save your life in the long run.
 Instead, take the time to learn the ropes, practice easing into it, and become comfortable with all of its working parts.